A Structural Theory of Position Bias in Transformers

-\paragraph{Positional encodings and bias modulation.} Position bias has been studied empirically across a range of positional encoding schemes, including RoPE \cite{su2104} and ALiBi \cite{press2108,kazemnejad2305}.
-Empirical results show that the form and strength of position bias can vary substantially across layers and architectures \cite{yang2501}, and that attention sinks can arise even in the absence of explicit positional encodings \cite{guo2410}.
-These findings indicate that positional encodings modulate underlying architectural propagation effects, rather than fully determining position bias on their own.

-\paragraph{Lost-in-the-Middle phenomena.} The coexistence of primacy and recency biases gives rise to the Lost-in-the-Middle effect, where model performance degrades for information located in the center of long contexts \cite{liu2307,guo2406,menschikov2505}.
-Prior work characterizes this effect empirically and offers functional interpretations \cite{veseli2508,salvatore2510}, but does not provide a unified architectural explanation of how such U-shaped influence profiles arise.

-\paragraph{Mitigating position bias.} Several approaches aim to control position bias through architectural modifications or alternative attention mechanisms, such as reformulating softmax \cite{kaul2410} or introducing multi-scale positional encodings \cite{zhang2403}.
+\textbf{Lost-in-the-Middle phenomenon.} The coexistence of primacy and recency biases gives rise to the Lost-in-the-Middle effect, where model performance degrades for information located in the center of long contexts \citep{liu2307,guo2406,menschikov2505}.
+Prior work characterizes this effect empirically and offers functional interpretations \citep{veseli2508,salvatore2510}.
+Several approaches aim to control such biases through architectural modifications or alternative attention mechanisms by reformulating softmax \citep{kaul2410} or introducing multi-scale positional encodings \citep{zhang2403}.